 Job applicants and current and former employees

 Your rights to accessing your personal data held by ADA

 Payment card information

-For more on the Data Protection Act 1998, visit the Information Commissioner’s Office website.
+For more on the Data Protection Act 2018 and GDPR, visit the Information Commissioner’s Office website.

 To enable us to achieve this, we hold information about our members, collaborators and contacts.
 Data we hold will be used confidentially, and to help us run our services and keep you informed – for example, to collect subscriptions, mail out publications and let you know about relevant conferences, training, services and events.